configcat/docs/website/docs/sdk-reference/java.md

 ```
 > `getValue()` returns `defaultValue` if the cache is empty.
 Call `forceRefresh()` to update the cache.

-## Local Mode
+## Local/Offline Mode

+Local/Offline Mode allows you to use the SDK without an active connection to ConfigCat servers.
+It is designed to support disonnected environments.
+You can use it in your development environment, automated tests, or isolated production machines.

-If you are executing integration tests or if you are in a particular stage of the development phase, you might want to use the SDK without an active connection to ConfigCat servers.
-To achive this, you can configure the SDK to load your feature flags & settings configuration from a file, or from a simple `Map<String, Object>` structure.
+To enable this mode, you can configure the SDK to load your feature flags & settings configuration from a file or
+from a simple `Map<String, Object>` structure.

 ### JSON File

-You can configure the SDK to read your feature flags & settings from a file or classpath resource.
+The SDK can be configured to read your feature flags & settings from a file or classpath resource.
 You can also specify whether the file should be reloaded when it gets modified.
 #### File
 ```java
 ConfigCatClient client = ConfigCatClient.newBuilder()